The Significance of the Visceral Games Studio Closure part 2

 visceral_star_wars-1024x683.jpg

-A lot of the details and language used in this release seems to point to EA being their usual selves and trying to shift the design of something in a direction that is more popular or current.
-It's very likely that Visceral was making a Star Wars game similar to the Uncharted series, a series that Hennig had worked on as well, but EA didn't see how a single-player game with a single price-tag was going to make up the costs or bring in the bucks like the big golden goose they always want.
+A lot of the details and language used in this release seem to point to EA being their usual selves and trying to shift the design of something in a direction that is more popular or current.
+It's very likely that Visceral was making a Star Wars game similar to the Uncharted series, a series that Hennig had worked on as well, but EA didn't see how a single-player game with a single price tag was going to make up the costs or bring in the bucks like the big golden goose they always want.
 Now, it sounds like Visceral's last project will be stitched up, finalized, and put out to the public to regain some of the money spent on the project.
 So I wouldn't expect it anytime soon, or expect it to be any good.

-It's a shame that the game will probably end up being a Frankenstein's-monster of a project in the end, because it sounded interesting, ambitious, and unconventional.
+It's a shame that the game will probably end up being a Frankenstein's-monster of a project in the end because it sounded interesting, ambitious, and unconventional.
 Visceral earned their reputation with these types of games.
 However, in an industry in which projects like this are becoming astronomically more expensive to produce, this style of game is already too archaic to make up the costs.
 Some people at the top of the hierarchy probably saw Visceral as a dinosaur, incapable of evolving to the new markets, and decided that they needed to cut their costs immediately.
 It's a shame because Visceral was not that old of a studio and, while I may not have been their biggest fan, I still wanted studios like theirs to be around for decades to come.
 But the future looks bleak in this regard.

-Come back next week for my final post on the Visceral Games closure and why I think this even is significant as the harbinger of the single-player apocalypse.
+Come back next week for my final post on the Visceral Games closure and why I think this is significant as the harbinger of the single-player apocalypse.

-See the original press-release here.
+See the original press release here.

 See Kotaku's story here.

 Read the previous entry in this rambling series here.
-Subscribe to our YouTube channel and check us out on Facebook!

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!